 • deterioration of reflex activity.

-Analysis of cerebrospinal fluid reveals leukocytosis with pleocyte content.
-The consequence of the disease is recurrent headaches.
+Analysis of the cerebrospinal fluid reveals leukocytosis containing pleocytes.
+The consequence of the disease is periodic headaches.

-With radiculitis and poliomyelitis, which appear almost the same, they are accompanied by damage to the muscles of the chest and neck.
+In radiculitis and poliomyelitis forms, which manifest themselves almost identically, they are accompanied by damage to the muscles of the chest and neck.
 The most obvious symptoms are:

 • joint pain;